European Traveler

 Falaise Amont at Etretat

-From the beach and boardwalk in Etretat white cliffs and two natural arches can be seen without requiring any effort from visitors – the third and largest arch cannot be seen from the town.
-To the southwest (left when facing the sea) are the Falaise Aval and Aiguille (and further on the larger Manneporte arch) and to the northeast (right) the Falaise Amont.
-These natural arches were originally formed by an underground river running parallel to the present coastline but the sea has further enlarge them.
+From the beach and boardwalk in Etretat white cliffs and two natural arches may be seen without requiring any effort from visitors – the third and largest arch cannot be seen from the town.
+To the southwest (left when facing the sea) are the Falaise Aval and Aiguille (and further on the larger Manneporte arch) and to the northeast (right) is the Falaise Amont.
+These natural arches were originally formed by an underground river running parallel to the present coastline but the sea has further enlarged them.

 Falaise Aval at Etretat

 The path and steps to the top of the rocks lead directly from either end of the boardwalk.
-The views from either end are magnificent but Falaise Aval with the further sights of the needle and the third arch are the more popular.
+The views from either end are magnificent but Falaise Aval with the further sights of the needle and the third arch is the more popular.

 GetYourGuide